bigginlab/OxCompBio/tutorials/Homology-Modelling/setup.md

 conda deactivate
 ```

-You can then continue for the setup of the other tutorials:
+You can then continue with the setup of the other tutorials:

 - [Main setup instructions](../../setup.md)
 - [Python tutorial](../Python/setup.md)